uprun/git-auto-commit/README.md

 [ ] fix from which folder to run git command

 [ ] get default branch name

+[ ] run own instance of git-server with withible commit details
 # Support on Patreon

 https://www.patreon.com/o_kryvonos